Skip to Content

 • If you live in a place where wild cats and other animals might cause harm to your German Shepherd, it’s probably a good idea to leave them inside.
 They’ll be safe and protected while you’re away.
 This is especially important in places with bears, mountain lions, and other predators.

-• Since German Shepherds have so much energy and due to their natural instinct, it’s not uncommon for them to dig, whether it be to dig tree roots that resemble sticks, or to bury bones or toys.
-Unfortunately, your yard will pay the price and will soon appear like a moon crater!
+• Since German Shepherds have so much energy and due to their instinct, it’s not uncommon for them to dig, whether it be to dig tree roots that resemble sticks or to bury bones or toys.
+Unfortunately, your yard will pay the price and soon appear like a moon crater!
 The good news is that they can’t do this if they’re staying inside while you’re out at work.

 Cons of Inside